Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_4_plan.md

 ---- | ---- | ----
-15 min | Write the model for our geodata and explore our ideas on how visual information can be displayed. | Talk lab 15 min | Choose the right mapping tools for your project. | Talk lab 60 min | Together, we integrate basic map functionality into the app using a mapping JS library. | Code lab
+15 min | Write the model for our geodata and explore our ideas on how visual information can be displayed. | Talk lab 15 min | Choose the right mapping tools for your project. | Talk lab 30 min | Integrate basic map functionality into the app using a mapping JS library. | Presentation 30 min | (TEI) Graphing inside eXist-db. | Presentation

 ## 10:30–11:00: Coffee break